-But I was way too much of an iconoclast, or righteously indignant, pretentious music snob, to give this brand of bullshit a pass.
+But I was way too much of an iconoclast, or a righteously indignant, pretentious music snob, to give this brand of bullshit a pass.

 By the time Mac Miller was old enough to attend college, he’d become, for better or worse, in the minds of most journalists, fans, and haters alike, to be a Summa Cum Laude member of that Frat-Rap class.

-There were some younger people then in my life circa 2010, specifically the teenage children of my boss (shout-out to Dustin) and co-worker (toast to Haley) while living in L.A., who tried to tell me that Mac Miller was different, and better, than this reduction.
+There were some younger people in my life circa 2010, specifically the teenage children of my boss (shout-out to Dustin) and co-worker (toast to Haley) while living in L.A., who tried to tell me that Mac Miller was different, and better, than this reduction.

 In fairness, his early offerings weren’t bad, or dripping in the pasty pastiche of a sub-genre’s gimmicky stink, nearly as much as “I Love College”.